kognise/obsidian-aviation/FAR/Volume 2/D Airmen/0065 Certification  airmen other than flight crewmembers.md

 \(6\) Be able to read, write, speak, and understand the English language, or, in the case of an applicant who does not meet this requirement and who is employed outside the United States by a certificated repair station, a certificated U.S. commercial operator, or a certificated U.S. air carrier, described in paragraph (a)(3) of this section, have this certificate endorsed “Valid only outside the United States.”

-\(b\) This section does not apply to the issuance of a repairman certificate (experimental aircraft builder) under §65.104 or to a repairman certificate (light-sport aircraft) under §65.107.
+\(b\) This section does not apply to the issuance of a repairman certificate (experimental aircraft builder) under [[Volume 2/D Airmen/0065 Certification  airmen other than flight crewmembers.md#§65.104   Repairman certificate—experimental aircraft builder—Eligibility, privileges and limitations.|§65.104]] or to a repairman certificate (light-sport aircraft) under [[Volume 2/D Airmen/0065 Certification  airmen other than flight crewmembers.md#§65.107   Repairman certificate (light-sport aircraft): Eligibility, privileges, and limits.|§65.107]].

 \[Doc.
 No. 1179, 27 FR 7973, Aug.
 10, 1962, as amended by Amdt.
 65-11, 32 FR 13506, Sept.
 27, 1967; Amdt.
 65-24, 44 FR 46781, Aug.
 9, 1979; Amdt.
 65-27, 47 FR 13316, Mar.
 29, 1982; Amdt.
 65-45, 69 FR 44879, July 27, 2004; 72 FR 7739, Feb.
 20, 2007\]